 How to get back to a regular starter from a dried starter

-If worst comes to worst and your active starter and your fridge back up starter fails and you need to restore your dried starter, do the following:
+If worst comes to worst and your active starter and your fridge backup starter fail and you need to restore your dried starter, do the following:

 - Weigh your dried starter.